lcrxmr/lcrxmr/README.md

 - 👋 Hi, I’m @lcrxmr
 - 👀 I’m interested in lots of stuff but specially new technologies and what's going on in space!
-- 🌱 I’m currently learning JavaScript at LaCapsule
+- 🌱 JavaScript - React - React-Native
-- 💞️ I’m looking to collaborate at some point but right now I have no idea what i'm doing
+- 💞️ I’m looking to collaborate
 - 📫 Send a DM

 <!---